Abate Berihun: Ras Deshen

-Barihun and Yedid's ensemble is named after the Amharic name of Ras Dashen mountain, the highest mountain in Ethiopia.
+Berihun and Yedid's ensemble is named after the Amharic name of Ras Dashen mountain, the highest mountain in Ethiopia.
 Ras Dashen belongs to the rugged Semien Mountains, where Ethiopian Jews defended themselves against persecutions by the Christian Emperors of Ethiopia through the 14th-17th Centuries.
 Ras Deshen's premiere concert took place in September 2001 on a festival in Tel Aviv.
 In September 2002 the duo recorded its self-titular maiden album, which was released in 2004.
 The album was hailed by music critics and was rated among the two best Israeli jazz albums of the year.

 The album blends free jazz with four musical modes used in the Ethiopian Highlands, comprising the qenet modal system.
 Three of these modes - Bati, Tezeta and Ambassel - originate from the Wollo region in the Ethiopian Highlands, where most of the Jewish community has concentrated.
 The fourth mode, Anchi Hoye, is used in religious music.

 Anchi Hoye

 which is the Jewish Ethiopian synagogue, as well as in the Ethiopian Orthodox Tewahedo Church.
 It is also used in wedding music, as well as in courting songs, love songs, and battle songs.
 Two tracks in the album are composed in this mode: Anchi Hoye and Nafkote.

-"Anchi Hoye", the opening track, was composed by Barihun, reflecting his deep feelings for his beloved.
-Barihun's tenor saxophone opens with a style referencing both John Coltrane and Lester Young.
+"Anchi Hoye", the opening track, was composed by Berihun, reflecting his deep feelings for his beloved.
+Berihun's tenor saxophone opens with a style referencing both John Coltrane and Lester Young.
 Four minutes into the song comes a piano solo by Yedid, which was described as "so reminiscent of Keith Jarrett that his solo could be dropped seamlessly into the grooves of The Köln Concert".

 "Nafkote", the sixth track, is a traditional longing song.
-Here Barihun first sings in Amharic, a feat he has not practiced back in Ethiopia.
+Here Berihun first sings in Amharic, a feat he has not practiced back in Ethiopia.
 Yedid's piano traces the rhythm for about two minutes, then starts improvising on the scale.
-About a minute later Barihun improvises on top of Yedid's piano for about two minutes, then concludes with the traditional song.
+About a minute later Berihun improvises on top of Yedid's piano for about two minutes, then concludes with the traditional song.